payalmeena143/Aegon_Health_DBMS_Project/README.md

-# Life Insurance Management System
+# Health Insurance Management System
 A dashboard website for a Life Insurance Company.
 Built using **PHP**, **MySQL**, **HTML**, **CSS**